abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/servopi/README.md

 ```
 Set the low limit in milliseconds
 **Parameter:** low_limit - Typically 1.0 milliseconds.
 Setting the value too low may damage your servo.
 **Parameter:** channel - 1 to 16.
-If channel is omitted or set as 0 the value will be set for all channels.
+If the channel is omitted or set as 0 the value will be set for all channels.
 **Returns:** null

 ```